Drugs and Alcohol

 Follow your schools safeguarding policies to ensure the immediate safety of the young person as the priority.

 A member of staff who knows the young person can play an important role in giving them time and space to talk about what is happening for them.
 Find a private space for the conversation.

-• Support them to share their problem with parent/carer – consider their Gillick Competency
+- Support them to share their problem with a parent / carer – consider their Gillick Competency.

 Be mindful that there may be others needing support in their peer group.
 They may also be misusing substances, or exposed to pressure to do so.